RononDex/Sun.Plasma/README.md

 ### Sun.WebInstaller
 This is a small web installer that will install Sun.Plasma on your computer.
 It gets the latest version from the server and downloads it.

-This projects is coded in C# using the .NET Framework 4.0 and WPF for the GUI stuff.
+This projects is coded in C# using the .NET Framework 4.5 and WPF for the GUI stuff.

 ---

 How can I contribute?
 --------
 I am always searching for some skilled serviceman that can help me out or give constructive feedback on the code.
-You can contact me in the SUN forums with your github user account name and I will add you.
+You can fork this repository make changes and do a pull request.
+If you want to push directly to this repository please contact me in the SUN forums.